Chodím inak a vítam vás vo svete osobnej asistencie.

 About compensation

 Every month, I have to wait for the money based on the reports submitted to the Slovak social body.
-Therefore, I send the reward to your account by the end of the following month for your work in the previous month (for example, I will send the money for April by the end of May - count on the last possible day which is May 31st).
+Therefore, I will send the reward to your account by the 10th of the following month for your work in the previous month (for example, I will send the money for April by the 10th of May).
 Please, respect it and do not ask me to pay the sum earlier.

 About the first meeting